splunk/public-o11y-docs/gdi/opentelemetry/discovery-mode.rst

 .. _discovery_mode:

 ***************************************************************************
-Discovery mode of the Splunk Distribution of OpenTelemetry Collector
+Discovery mode of the Collector
 ***************************************************************************

 .. meta::